 What does God want from us in daily life…AND in worship?
 To continually offer a sacrifice of praise to Him (Hebrews 13:15).
 Worship often looks different for families touched by disability.
 Challenges abound.
 Our preconceived expectations of what “appropriate for worship” behaviors are will likely have to grow and stretch a bit.
 But don’t lose sight of the main goal for worship: your whole family, together, offering a sacrifice of praise which is pleasing in God’s sight.
 Whether you are in the sanctuary for 5 minutes or 35 minutes, God knows your heart and honors your efforts to be there together. #quietisnotthegoal #beinginworshipisthegoal

-I am thrilled to introduce our new website and blog!
+I am thrilled to introduce our new website!
 This ministry began in 2007, through the gifted vision and leadership of Stephanie Hubach.
 She approached Mission to North America (MNA) with a vision for engaging churches across the PCA in disability ministry.
 The MNA leadership enthusiastically embraced this mission and called Steph to begin MNA Special Needs Ministries.

 In September of 2016, I took over as the new director of the ministry and was tasked with figuring out the path forward for the next ten years.
 We are thrilled to launch the first big step forward – a new name!